Leschonander/PythonProjects/JumpBikeDataProject/README.md

    * Turning a percentage dataframe that was a string into integers so they could be properly analyzed.
    * Converting dataframes with GeoJSON into GeoJSON is a intresting process.
    * More usage of `df.to_html` which is very nice for Pandas/Flask data projects.
-2. Got to do some more work in GeoJSON
+2. Got to do some more work in GeoJSON.
+Recently figured out how to properly work with GEOJSON, so all the non-used bikes are displayed!
 3. Work with Mapbox, but do most of the gruntwork in Pandas on the server side.
 Nice fact is that this makes it easy to hide keys from the client.
 4. `{{ data|safe }}` is required for transfering GeoJSON data from Flask backend to frontend to be used by Mapbox.
 5. Bokeh is a nice way to embed charts into Flask projects.